Cannabis · Concentrates

 Live resin is made from cannabis that's flash-frozen immediately after harvest — before any drying or curing.
 That matters because terpenes (the aromatic compounds responsible for flavor, effect, and entourage interactions) degrade significantly during the drying process.
 Freezing the plant immediately preserves the full terpene profile.

 The frozen material is then extracted with a solvent — typically butane or propane — at very cold temperatures to minimize contamination.
 After extraction, the solvent is purged.
-Done properly, residual solvent levels should be well under legal limits (<500 ppm).
+Done properly, residual solvent levels should be well under legal limits (often a ceiling around 500 ppm for butane/propane, though exact limits vary by state).
 The result is a sauce-like, terpene-rich extract that's considered closer to the living plant than most BHO products.

 Live resin is the gold standard of solvent-extracted concentrates.
 If you're going BHO, this is what you want.